Timeline of the nuclear program of Iran: 2006

 April 11, 2006: Ahmadinejad announced that Iran had enriched uranium to reactor-grade using 164 centrifuges.
 He said, "I am officially announcing that Iran has joined the group of those countries which have nuclear technology.
 This is the result of the Iranian nation's resistance.
 Based on international regulations, we will continue our path until we achieve production of industrial-scale enrichment".
 He reiterated that the enrichment was performed for purely civil power purposes and not for weapons purposes.

 April 28, 2006: The International Atomic Energy Agency hands a report titled Implementation of the NPT Safeguards Agreement in the Islamic Republic of Iran to the UN Security Council.
 The IAEA says that Iran has stepped up its uranium enrichment programs during the 30-day period covered by the report.

 June 1, 2006: The UN Security Council agrees to a set of proposals designed to reach a compromise with Iran.

-July 31, 2006:United Nations Security Council Resolution 1696 gives until August 31, 2006 for Iran to suspend all uranium enrichment and related activities or face the prospect of sanctions.
+July 31, 2006:United Nations Security Council Resolution 1696 gave until August 31, 2006 for Iran to suspend all uranium enrichment and related activities or face the prospect of sanctions.
 The draft passed by a vote of 14-1 (Qatar, which represents Arab states on the council, opposing).
 The same day, Iran's U.N.
 Ambassador Javad Zarif qualified the resolution as "arbitrary" and illegal because the NTP protocol explicitly guarantees under international law Iran's right to pursue nuclear activities for peaceful purposes.
 In response to today's vote at the UN, Iranian President Mahmoud Ahmadinejad said that his country will revise his position vis-à-vis the economic/incentive package offered previously by the G-6 (5 permanent Security council members plus Germany.)